contanpe/PSCI/Theory Paper.md

 **Energy**

 The primordial carrier of energy, what we will call for simple purposes, "Energy wave", emerges as accumulated pulses along a linear axis.
+It is simply the tau pulse, through time, in an axis.

 That essentially means that in the 1D, it looks like theres an expanding line where energy is produced.